 - They are expected to follow a fair procedure before deciding to dismiss.

 - They must take appropriate and sensible steps to inform themselves of your true medical position.

 - They should consider the opinion of an independent medical adviser if you ask them to.

 - When deciding that you cannot continue in your original job because of ill health, your employer must go on to consider suitable alternative work which may be of a different band/grade (not necessarily lower).

 - Consideration must be given to the provisions of equality legislation, such as the Equality Act 2010, when deciding whether or not to dismiss.
 In general, the legislation will not affect the dismissal of an employee who is incapable of carrying out his or her job and has been absent for a long time.
-However, if it was reasonable for the employer to make an adjustment and they do not do so (for example, to a disabled employee’s working hours or duties so as to enable him or her to return to work) then a dismissal may be unfair and discriminatory.
+However, if it was reasonable for the employer to make an adjustment and they did not do so (for example, change a disabled employee’s working hours or duties so as to enable him or her to return to work) then a dismissal may be unfair and discriminatory.

 - one week for each year of continuous service, up to a maximum of 12 weeks, where the employee has at least two years’ service.

-However, where the contractual notice period is one month and the employee has three and a half years’ service, his or her statutory notice entitlement will be three weeks.
-(1 x 3 =3)
+However, where the contractual notice period is one month and the employee has three and a half years’ service, his or her statutory notice entitlement will be three weeks (1 x 3 =3).

 The contractual notice period exceeds the statutory notice by at least one week, and there will be no statutory obligation for it to be paid at the full rate.

 Employers sometimes treat an employee applying for ill health retirement as either an act of resignation (in which case no notice is payable if sick pay has run out) or class it as a termination of contract by mutual consent.